 The more information you have as group coordinator, the easier it will be to set your team up for success.
 It’ll save you time, hassle and even potential embarrassment (if something crucial is forgotten or overlooked).

-You may have a general idea of the desired outcome, but it still never hurts to ask.
+Again: Don’t be afraid to ask questions.
+Even if you have a general idea already, it still never hurts to ask.